In last post on the depression series I shared basic symptoms of depression. Please find it here

 It took me the next 7 weeks to get myself up again.

 I have a new job now and a thriving side business which my wife now co-manages.
 I still feel down sometimes since 8 years ago this happened.
-But I am no longer that same Jide who would allow the continuous thoughts of sadness overcome him due to an event.
+But I am no longer that same Jide who would allow the continuous thoughts of failure overcome him due to an event.
 I have learnt to take charge of my emotions, especially during unforeseen events.
 I am more open-minded now to talk about issues bothering me.
 This had a good effect on my marriage.
 My wife and I tend to communicate more now with no holds barred.
 I am a happier man!

 Prior to this time, I had never thought I could be depressed in my life.
 I used to think it was only something that happened to some suckers, and people who didn’t have the will to live.
 I guess I must have overrated myself.
 I think we do that a lot as humans.
 I am grateful to the professional counsellor who really helped me out and all the family members that supported me.”